 There are many known carcinogens.
 Some carcinogens, such as inhaled asbestos, certain dioxins, and tobacco smoke, have nothing to do with radioactivity.
 Everyone knows the danger associated with inhaled asbestos, and anyone who has renovated an old structure knows what it costs (and the lengths to which one must go) to remove the cancer threat.
 Similarly, cigarettes (the main delivery vehicle for tobacco smoke) have carried a health risk warning from the Surgeon General of the United States for years.

-Some carcinogens are radioactive, such as electromagnetic waves in the ultraviolet, x-ray, and gamma ray areas of the electromagnetic spectrum.
+Some electromagnetic waves are carcinogenic, such as the ultraviolet, x-ray, and gamma ray parts of the electromagnetic spectrum.
 Should you avoid extreme exposure to ultraviolet (UV) radiation?
 Yes.
 There is known correlation between exposure to UV and certain types of skin cancer.
-This is why you are told to wear spf 50 sunblock and avoid extreme exposure to direct sunlight.
+This is why you are told to wear SPF 50 sunblock and avoid extreme exposure to direct sunlight.
 It is why there is a significant industry based on the thesis that humans need to be protected from UV radiation.

 But, unlike exposure to high levels of ionizing radioactive material (such as the materials used in nuclear reactors) which deterministically cause radiation sickness and may lead to death, when one analyzes the effects of exposure to low-levels of non-ionizing radiation (which we will define more clearly in a moment), one finds that cancer is a stochastic effect.
-In other words, the radiation we are going to discuss in this article only has a probability of correlation with the occurrence of cancer, which is a major reason (among others, including small sample size, inconsistent exposure rates and controls, short duration, etc.) peer-reviewed scientific studies have, so far, been inconclusive.
+In other words, the radiation we are going to discuss in this article only has a probability of correlation with the occurrence of cancer, which is a major reason (among others, including small sample size, inconsistent exposure rates and controls, and short duration) peer-reviewed scientific studies have so far been inconclusive.

 Ionizing vs. Non-ionizing Radiation